 SaaS suppliers will need to rely on other measures in order to lawfully continue to transfer personal data of EU SaaS customers to the UK.

 Possible UK Government Actions

 The UK may apply for an adequacy decision from the European Commission that it provides adequate protection for data transfers under English law.
-Currently Andorra, Argentina, Canada, Faeroe Islands, Israel, Isle of Man, Jersey, Switzerland, New Zealand and Uruguay are considered as having “adequate” protection.
+Currently Andorra, Argentina, Canada, Faeroe Islands, Israel, Isle of Man, Japan, Jersey, Switzerland, New Zealand and Uruguay are considered as having “adequate” protection.
 However, it is unlikely that such a decision would be granted if the UK does not continue to comply with the General Data Protection Regulation (GDPR) after a Brexit, or changes its existing data protection laws – which are based upon a EU directive and the GDPR in due course.